 You make no changes to the way you invoice customers.
 You continue to add standard VAT to all invoices.
 The flat rate calculations only apply to your accounts.

 Pros and Cons of the flat rate scheme

-Whether or not you are better or worse off as a result of joining the scheme or not will depend to a great extent on the amount of purchases your business makes.
-If you make a lot of VAT-exempt sales, or make a lot or purchases, you are more likely to be better off on the standard scheme.
+Whether or not you are better or worse off as a result of joining the scheme or not will depend to a great extent on the number of purchases your business makes.
+If you make a lot of VAT-exempt sales or make a lot of purchases, you are more likely to be better off on the standard scheme.

 Obviously, your accountant will be best placed to work out your potential liability under each VAT scheme.

-You should ensure that you discuss your VAT situation with your accountant, as the flat rate scheme may or may not be financial beneficial to your particular business.
+You should ensure that you discuss your VAT situation with your accountant, as the flat rate scheme may or may not be financially beneficial to your particular business.